pilotmitchw/unity-theory/unity-theory-reduced.md

 # UNITY THEORY
-Classification: Monistic Constructivism / Informational Ontology

 Abstract

-Unity Theory posits that reality is a single undifferentiated state called Unity (U).
-All perceived existence ("Something") is a temporary, energetic differentiation of this Unity.
-Identity is not inherent to matter, but is a closed-loop pattern projected by an observer (The Self).
-Existence is governed by a thermodynamic-like economy of definition: creating identity requires energy (Realization), while entropy naturally returns all things to undifferentiation (Universal Return).
+Unity Theory is a cognitive framework that begins with the idea that reality is a single undifferentiated and boundless state of potential called Unity (U).
+Identities are not inherent to matter but rather are the product of sustained, active cognitive processes.
+These are subject to thermodynamics and create an energy economy of thought.
+Our brains have evolved strategies to save energy while maintaining these identities.
+We reduce their complexity by grouping them into classes, discarding irrelevant details, and employing heuristics to infer those details later based on previous experiences.
+Changing one's mind comes with a real physical cost, and our brains optimize the most frequently used processes.
+This increases the cost to change them as they must be stripped of optimization before they can be modified.
+Common cognitive biases such as confirmation bias arise from our efforts to avoid paying these costs.

 ## Axioms (Ontology)
 ### Everything and nothing are indistinguishable
 "Everything" and "nothing" are identical states, namely, the state of having no individual identity.
 Having no individual identity, the ultimate thing that composes reality must be a thing defined by its complete lack of boundaries or differentiation.
 1. "Everything" is the state of all things, possible and potential, lacking boundary or differentiation.
 2. "Nothing" is the opposite of this state, which despite being the opposite and containing within itself no 'things', nevertheless is characterized by lacking boundary or differentiation.
 3. As both "everything" and "nothing" can only be defined by the unique properties of boundary and differentiation, we can conclude that this property is the only thing we can use to distinguish them.
 4. The unique property of boundary and differentiation is the same for both "everything" and "nothing".
 5. Therefore, we cannot meaningfully define them to be different.